ipc2023-learning/ipc2023-learning.github.io/index.md

 <!-- For training and evaluation we limit disk space to 2 GiB. -->

-When the learner/planner exceeds the time limit, we send them the SIGTERM signal, which can be caught to write the domain knowledge file or the final plan file, and then gracefully exit.
-After an additional 10 seconds, we send SIGKILL.
+When the learner exceeds the time limit, we send them the SIGTERM signal, which can be caught to write the domain knowledge file and then gracefully exit.
+After an additional 60 seconds, we send SIGKILL.

 ## Metrics